-The academic load for a high school cadet is five academic classes plus leadership training and physical education.
-Exceptions to this rule may only be made by the high school Principal upon written request of the cadet's parents.
-The minimum academic load is 4 academic classes plus leadership training and physical education.
+The academic load for a high school cadet is five academic solids plus leadership training and physical education.
+The minimum high school academic load is 4 academic solids plus leadership training and physical education.
 Cadets requesting a minimum load must have approval of the Associate Dean and written permission from their parents.
-Cadets carrying less than a full class load are not eligible for Superintendent's list or Deans' List.
+Cadets carrying less than a full class load are not eligible for Superintendent's List or Dean's List.